2016 November: Day walk - Cape Horn & Lawler Point from the west, Wolgan State Forest, NSW, Australia

 67) Found this Leucochrysum graminifolium (Pagoda Rock Daisy) on the cliff edge ~~~

 They only grow in the Lithgow/Newnes district and no where else in the world.
-And they only grow on exposed sandstone rocks, requiring hardly any soil.
+And they only grow on exposed pagoda-like rock formations, and require hardly any soil.

 Return to car